 You must document your citizenship

-EU/EEA and Swiss citizens are required to provide proof of citizenship in order for their admissions application to be processed - even the Nordic countries.
+EU/EEA and Swiss citizens are required to provide proof of citizenship for their admissions application to be processed - even the Nordic countries.

 Please note that having temporary or permanent residency in an EU/EEA country does NOT exempt you from paying fees.